KKR & Co.: Founding and early history

-While running the corporate finance department for Bear Stearns in the 1960s and 1970s, Jerome Kohlberg, and later Henry Kravis and George Roberts, completed a series of what they described as "bootstrap" investments.
+While running the corporate finance department for Bear Stearns in the 1960s and 1970s, Jerome Kohlberg, Jr., and later Henry Kravis and George R. Roberts, completed a series of what they described as "bootstrap" investments.
 They targeted family-owned businesses, many of which had been founded in the years following World War II, that were facing succession issues.
 Many of these companies lacked a viable exit for their founders because they were too small to be taken public and the founders were reluctant to sell out to competitors.

-In 1964, Lewis Cullman acquired and then sold Orkin Exterminating Company in what some call the first significant leveraged buyout transaction.
-In the following years the three Bear Stearns bankers completed a series of buyouts including Stern Metals (1965), Incom (a division of Rockwood International, 1971), Cobblers Industries (1971), and Boren Clay (1973), as well as Thompson Wire, Eagle Motors and Barrows through their investment in Stern Metals.
-Despite a number of highly successful investments, the $27 million investment in Cobblers ended in bankruptcy.
+In 1964, Lewis Cullman made what some people call the first significant leveraged buyout transaction, acquiring and then selling Orkin.
+In the following years the three Bear Stearns bankers completed a series of buyouts including Stern Metals (1965), Incom (a division of Rockwood International, 1971), Cobblers Industries ($27 million, 1971), and Boren Clay (1973), as well as Thompson Wire, Eagle Motors and Barrows through their investment in Stern Metals.
+Despite several highly successful investments, Cobblers ended in bankruptcy.

-By 1976, tensions had built up between Bear Stearns and Kohlberg, Kravis and Roberts, which led to the formation of Kohlberg Kravis Roberts & Co.
-The name had been going to be Kohlberg Roberts Kravis, but public relations advisors preferred the sound of KKR.
-Most notably, Bear Stearns executive Cy Lewis had rejected repeated proposals to form a dedicated investment fund within Bear Stearns.
+By 1976, tensions had built up between Bear Stearns and the three: most notably, executive Cy Lewis had rejected repeated proposals to form a dedicated in-house investment fund.
+This led them to form their own firm, Kohlberg Kravis Roberts & Co.
+The name had been planned to be Kohlberg Roberts Kravis, but public relations advisors preferred the sound of KKR.

 The new KKR completed its first buyout, of manufacturer A.J.
 Industries, in 1976.
 KKR raised capital from a small group of investors including the Hillman Company and First Chicago Bank.
-By 1978, with the revision of the ERISA regulations, the nascent KKR was successful in raising its first institutional fund with over $30 million of investor commitments.
-In 1981, KKR expanded its investor base after the Oregon State Treasury's public pension fund invested in KKR's acquisition of retailer Fred Meyer, Inc. Oregon State remains an active investor in KKR funds.
+By 1978, with the revision of the ERISA regulations, KKR was successful in raising its first institutional fund with over $30 million of investor commitments.
+In 1981, KKR expanded its investor base after the Oregon State Treasury's public pension fund invested in KKR's acquisition of retailer Fred Meyer, Inc. based in Portland.
+Oregon State remains an active investor in KKR funds.

-In 1979 KKR completed a risky, precedent-setting ($380 million) public-to-private leveraged buyout of a large conglomerate Houdaille Industries, a well-known producer of machine tools, industrial pipes, chrome-plated car bumpers and torsional viscous dampers, which they signed the previous year.
-It soon ended in a spectacular failure, breakup of the half-a-century-old company and loss of thousands of jobs, even though creditors earned a profit.
+In 1979, KKR completed a risky, precedent-setting $380 million public-to-private leveraged buyout of Houdaille Industries, a well-known producer of machine tools, industrial pipes, chrome-plated car bumpers and torsional viscous dampers.
+It soon ended in a spectacular failure, breakup of the half-century-old company, and the loss of thousands of jobs, even though creditors earned a profit.

-Among the firm's acquisitions during the 1980s buyout boom were:
+The firm's acquisitions during the 1980s buyout boom include: